manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

           send ("no heartbeat", view) to all replicas

        // as a primary or backup
-       on receiving ("no heartbeat", view) from f+1 replicas for the current view j: forward the f+1 ("no heartbeat", view) messages to all replicas stop participating in view j but record notify message received wait for $2\Delta$ time
+       on receiving ("no heartbeat", view) from f+1 replicas for the current view: forward the f+1 ("no heartbeat", view) messages to all replicas stop participating in this view but record notify message received wait for $2\Delta$ time
           view = view + 1
           Let cmd' and seq-no' be the command for the largest seq-no received